Cognitive Behavioural Therapist (CBT)/Psychotherapist

 I value the explicit and collaborative nature of CBT, and the importance of developing a shared understanding of what is both causing and maintaining distress, in order to move towards a process of change.

-CFT is broadly a "Cognitive Behavioural" therapy in that it too focuses on thoughts, behaviours and emotions, but it has been particularly developed for problems related to self criticism and shame.
+CFT is an integrative therapy, drawing from a wide range of theories including evolutionary psychology and attachment theory, and was developed for problems related to self criticism and shame.
 This approach also emphasises the importance of the therapeutic relationship, which in and of itself can be a powerful vehicle for experimentation and change, particularly for example where people have had difficult early experiences and/or relational problems in their life.

 CAT is also formulation driven and relationally focused, and it too emphasises the use of the therapeutic relationship to facilitate a process of change.

 I typically offer therapy which "blends" these approaches: there is space to better understand the mind and brain and why we feel as we do; to develop an understanding of our own unique story and experiences which have shaped this; to develop new skills and consider what changes we want to make to help us become "unstuck" and move forward in our lives and relationships.